 I am an older worker and/or have an immuno-compromised health condition.
 I work near a lot of people and am personally uncomfortable going to work due to concerns about my health.
 Am I eligible for Unemployment Insurance?

-Under the provisions of the CARES Act, you may be eligible for compensation under the PUA program.
+Under the provisions of the American Rescue Plan Act, you may be eligible for compensation under the PUA program.